aharri123/Heart-disease-classification/README.md

 ### Business Goal ###

 We'll be working with the largest hospital in Massachusetts (The Massachusetts General Hospital).
-Using various classification algorithms, we'll determine which algorithm provides the most accurate predictions for whether a patient is at risk in 10 years for coronary heart disease (CHD).
+Using various classification algorithms, we'll determine which algorithm provides the most accurate predictions for whether a patient is at risk in 10 years for a type of cardiovascular disease called coronary heart disease (CHD).
 This will in turn help the hospital create a treatment/preventative plan for at-risk patients early on, and hopefully prevent CHD from developing.

 ### Data ###
-The Framingham Heart Study (https://www.framinghamheartstudy.org/fhs-about/) is a long term, ongoing study on cardiovascular disease (CVD).
-Started in 1948, the study looked at numerous factors such as age, gender, cholesterol levels, etc, and would eventually lead to the identification of several risk factors for CVD.
-We'll be using a Kaggle dataset from this study, which contains various attributes, each of which is considered a potential risk factor.
-The attributes can be divided into demographic, behavioral and medical categories, as well as a target variable category.
-They are listed below.
+The Framingham Heart Study (https://www.framinghamheartstudy.org/fhs-about/) is a long term, ongoing study on cardiovascular diseases.
+Started in 1948, the study looked at numerous factors such as age, gender, cholesterol levels, etc, and would eventually lead to the identification of several risk factors for a cardiovascular disease.
+We'll be using a Kaggle dataset from this study, which contains multiple risk factors for a type of cardiovascular disease called coronary heart disease (CHD).
+The dataset also contains a target variable for whether a patient is at risk in 10 years for CHD.
+The variables can be divided into demographic, behavioral and medical categories, and are listed below.

 **Demographic:**
 * male: male (1) or female (0)